V-agor/House-price-prediction/README.md

 # 🏡 House Price Prediction

-A full machine learning project to predict house prices using Python.
-Inspired by the tutorial: *“House Price Prediction in Python – Full Machine Learning Project”*.

----

 ## 📌 Overview

-This project develops a machine learning model that predicts house prices based on various features (such as number of rooms, location, lot size, and more).
+This project develops a machine learning model that predicts house prices based on various features, such as number of rooms, location, and lot size.

 The workflow includes: